 - Study abroad programs led by UW Bothell faculty for UW students must obtain written approval of the program proposal and budget from: the sponsoring academic school/ department, the Vice Chancellor for Academic Affairs, and the Vice Chancellor for Administration and Planning, following processes and deadlines outlined by the UW Study Abroad Office on the Seattle campus or the Global Initiatives office on the Bothell campus.

-- Quarter-long programs (~10 weeks), Summer Term A or B programs (4-5 weeks), and early fall Exploration Seminars (3-4 weeks) that spend the entire academic period abroad should be administered through International Programs and Exchanges (IPE) Office on the Seattle campus.
-Programs that combine class time at UW Bothell with an experience abroad, and short-term programs designed exclusively for UW Bothell students, such as the MBA study tours, should be administered through the Global Initiatives office on the Bothell campus.
+- Quarter-long programs (~10 weeks), Summer Term A or B programs (4-5 weeks), and early fall Exploration Seminars (3-4 weeks) that spend the entire academic period abroad should be administered through the UW Study Abroad Office on the Seattle campus.
+Programs that combine class time at UW Bothell with a short experience abroad, and short-term programs designed exclusively for UW Bothell students, such as the MBA study tours, can be administered through the Global Initiatives office on the Bothell campus.

 - Faculty and staff leading study abroad programs for UW students must attend the Mandatory Program Director Pre-Departure Workshop at least once every three years.

 - Program budgets must be set up such that program director salaries are either covered by departmental funds or built into the program fee.